storj/docs/app/(docs)/node/get-started/auth-token/page.md

 {% callout type="warning"  %}

-An earlier version of these instructions included a requirement to request an authorization token for the `identity authorize` command.
+**Note:** An earlier version of these Node Setup instructions included a requirement to request an authorization token for the `identity authorize` command.

 This step is no longer required.

 Identities can now be used without authorizing them manually.

-Please refer to the updated steps: [](docId:kjMiGo7HTr4v_qwD5Iqc7)
+Please refer to the new and revised Node Setup steps: [](docId:kjMiGo7HTr4v_qwD5Iqc7)

 {% /callout %}